lambdacdm/homepage/README.md

 **My personal website 我的个人主页:** [https://lambdacdm.github.io/home](https://lambdacdm.github.io/home)

 ## Xiang Li 李想
-First Year PhD student in algebra and number theory, The University of Edinburgh, working with Prof. [Minhyong Kim](https://www.minhyongkim.net/)
+I'm Xiang Li 李想, a first year math PhD student of algebra and number theory in the University of Edinburgh working with Prof. [Minhyong Kim](https://www.minhyongkim.net/).
+My interests are in algebraic number theory and arithmetic geometry.
+To be more specific, I am interested in non-abelian Chabauty methods, which provide an efficient way to find rational points on a curve.
+I'm also interested in some mathematical physics such as topological quantum field theory and higher category.

 **Email** &nbsp; s2132101@ed.ac.uk